 Initial Recognition and Measurement.
 Financial instruments are recognized initially at fair value, which is the fair value of the consideration given (in case of an asset) or received (in case of a liability).
-The initial measurement of financial instruments, except for those designated at FVPL, includes transaction cost.
+The initial measurement of financial instruments, except for those designated at Fair Value through Profit or Loss (FVPL), includes transaction cost.